Multicultural Counseling

 Cycle Breakers in the Multicultural Community

-One way that I help people is by showing them what is in their control and what is not.
+One way that we help people is by showing them what is in their control and what is not.
 In many communities, there is a history of intergenerational trauma.
 Younger generations may see the impact of these issues in a way that previous generations may not have understood them.
 In some cultures mental abuse, verbal abuse, emotional abuse may have been normalized.
 Due to growing up in a different environment than our ancestors did, first generation Americans have a different perspective.
 This can help us question unhealthy relationship patterns and seek healthier ways of connecting to each other.

 People of younger generations are now considered “cycle breakers.”
 While this can be exciting and freeing as we see different possibilities for ourselves than our ancestors did, being a cycle breaker can also be quite a burden.
 There can be immense pressure to change things for the better, but the weight of that can be overwhelming.
 People can feel like they are taking reforming their communities on their own shoulders.
 They may feel like the black sheep among other members of the community who may not value the changes they seek.